RobertsBatars/ai-node-builder/node_creation_guide.md

 -   When your event happens, call `trigger_workflow_callback(payload)` to start the workflow.
 -   In your `execute()` method, get the data from `self.memory.get('initial_payload')` and return it on an output socket.
 -   If your listener runs in a separate thread (like the `HTTPServer`), you must use `asyncio.run_coroutine_threadsafe(coro, loop)` to safely call the async callback on the main event loop.

+---

+## 11. Best Practices and Considerations

+- **Keep Nodes Atomic**: Each node should perform a single, clear task.
+Instead of one giant node that does three things, create three smaller nodes.
+This makes your workflows more flexible and easier to debug.
+- **Initialize Memory**: When using stateful nodes, it is best practice to initialize all expected keys for `self.memory` in the `load()` method.
+This prevents potential `KeyError` exceptions and makes the node's expected state clear.
+- **Handle Missing Inputs**: In your `execute` method, consider what should happen if an optional input is not connected.
+The argument will be `None` in that case.
+- **Return a Tuple**: The `execute` method **must** return a tuple for its outputs, even if there is only one.
+For a single output, return `(my_value,)`.
+For no outputs, return `()`.
+To conditionally prevent an output from firing, return the `SKIP_OUTPUT` object in its place in the tuple.
+- **Clear Naming**: Use descriptive names for your node class, sockets, and widgets.
+This makes the system easier to use for everyone.
+- **Check the Frontend**: Remember that the `widget_type` you specify in the backend must have a corresponding implementation in `web/index.html` to render correctly.

 By following this guide, you can extend the AI Node Builder with powerful, custom functionality.
 Happy building!